A1fred00-datascience/WHOOP/README.md

 2. Clone the repository to your local environment.
 3. Execute `python WHOOP_Project.py` in your terminal.

+## I am working on a Tableau dashboard at the moment to showcase my insights

 ## Future Directions
 Future enhancements may include integrating more diverse data sources, exploring additional predictive modeling techniques, and developing interactive dashboards for real-time health monitoring and insights.